 13. Test your web app and improve

 The hallmark of Agile development is testing – which should be an integrated and iterative part of the development process.
-Testing helps ensure the app works as expected (positive testing) and that it can handle unexpected conditions (negative testing).
+Testing helps ensure the app works as expected (positive testing) and can handle unexpected conditions (negative testing).

-Testing begins during development – with unit, component, and integration tests – and continues through development toward the user experience, where testing then involves specific user feedback.
+Testing begins during development – with the unit, component, and integration tests – and continues through development toward the user experience, where testing then involves specific user feedback.

 The last stage of development is the release of the finished web app – choosing a place to host it and getting it in front of real users.

 14. Host your web app